roblar997/javascriptAjaxHandler/README.md

-Ajax function that takes list of expected keys and return what keys from json response it can find.
+Ajax function that takes list of expected keys, and return what keys from json response it can find.
 There is also a test html file

 Why?